xavierbox/Deep-Learning-Uncertainty/docs/README.md

 Once all the files are stored as feathers, the workflow continues with extra pre-processing steps before the data is in the format needed for the neural network training.

+### the full workflow is really long.
+I will be published here little by little.